Jadams29/Amazon-Machine-Learning-Courses/Accelerated Natural Language Processing/README.md

 [Image Source](https://www.forbes.com/sites/bernardmarr/2019/06/03/5-amazing-examples-of-natural-language-processing-nlp-in-practice/#6dcffc4a1b30)

 # Amazon-Machine-Learning-Course
-Working through the Amazon Machine Learning Courses
+Working through the Amazon Machine Learning Course - Accelerated Natural Language Processing.
+I will implement the course notebooks using Tensorflow and PyTorch as I have time.

 &nbsp;